 Ben Krefta for hire...

-I often receive requests to work on a wide variety of commercial projects, specializing in character design in my typical manga style.
+I often receive requests to work on a wide variety of commercial projects.
 I'm capable of adapting my drawing style to suit different needs and always produce top end quality results for my clients.
 Having worked as a Web Designer, Graphic Artist and Illustrator, I'm able to offer a wider range of creative design services.

 Manga style illustration